Clever-ISA/Clever-ISA/specs/Main.md

 If the destination operand of `mov` or `lea` is smaller than the result, the value stored is truncated.
 If the destination operand is larger than the result, the value stored is zero-extended to the destination size.
 All memory accesses are performed atomically, wrt. other memory accesses, and operations performed under a memory lock.

-### Subroutines/Unconditional Jumps

-Opcodes: 0x7c0-0x7c5, 0x7c8-0x7c9
-Operand: For opcodes 0x7c0, 0x7c1, and 0x7c8, 1 ss immediate (not in Operand Form).
-h: For opcodes 0x7c0, 0x7c1, and 0x7c8, `[ss i0]`, where ss is `log2(size)-1` in bytes, and if `i` is set, the signed (2s compliment) value is added to `ip` to obtain the actual address.
-For opcode 0x7c4, and 0x7c9, `rrrr`, where `r` is the gpr (0<=r<16) that contains the branch target address.
-For all other opcodes, shall be 0.

-Exceptions:
-- UND, if any operand constraint is violated.
-- UND, if a reserved register is accessed by the instruction
-- PROT, if a Supervisor register is accessed, and the program is not in Program Execution Mode
-- PROT, If `ss` is 3
-- PF, if the target address is an unavailable virtual memory address
-- PF, if page execution protections are violated by the access
-- PF, if paging is disable, and the target address is an out of range physical address
-- PROT, if the target address is out of range for the PTL mode.
-- PF, if a memory operand accesses an unavailable virtual memory address
-- PF, if paging is disable, and a memory operand accesses an out of range physical address
-- XA, if the jump address is not 2-byte aligned

-Instructions:
-- 0x7c0 (call): Performs a subroutine call to the immediate operand, pushing the return address to the stack.
-If `i` is set, the current value of `ip` is added to the signed immediate.
-- 0x7c1 (fcall): Performs a "fast" subroutine call to the immediate operand, storing the return address in `r15`.
-If `i` is set, the current value of `ip` is added to the signed immediate.
-- 0x7c2 (ret): Returns from a subroutine by popping the return address from the stack.
-- 0x7c3 (fret): Performs a "fast" subroutine return by restoring the return address in `r15`.
-- 0x7c4 (icall): Performs an indirect call to address stored in the given register, pushing the return address to the stack.
-- 0x7c5 (ifcall): Performs a "fast" indirect call to the address stored in `r14`, storing the return value in `r15`.
-- 0x7c8 (jmp): Performs a jump to the immediate operand.
-If `i` is set, the current value of `ip` is added to the signed immediate
-- 0x7c9 (ijmp): Performs an indirect jmp to the address stored in the given register.

-### Supervisor Calls

-Opcodes: 0x7c6 (scall), 0x7c7 (int)

-Operands: None

-h: For opcode 0x7c6, Shall be 0.
-For opcode 0x7c7, inum-16.

-Exceptions:
-- UND, if scdp is 0
-- PF, if the target address is an unavailable virtual memory address
-- PF, if page execution protections are violated by the access
-- PF, if paging is disable, and the target address is an out of range physical address
-- PROT, if the target address is out of range for the PTL mode.
-- PF, if a memory operand accesses an unavailable virtual memory address
-- PF, if paging is disable, and a memory operand accesses an out of range physical address
-- XA, if the destination address is not 2-byte aligned.

-Opcode 0x7c6 performs the following operations, ignoring flags.XM and register protection:
-- The value `sp` is copied into a temporary location, then `sp` is loaded from `scsp` if that value is nonzero
-- If `scsc.FRET=1`, the value copied from `sp` is stored to `r14`, otherwise it is pushed to the stack.
-- If `scsc.FRET=1`, the return address is stored in `r15`, otherwise it is pushed to the stack.
-- `flags` is stored in `r13` if scsc.RSTF=1
-- `flags.XM` is cleared
-- `ip` is loaded from `scdp`
-- Control Resumes from the new value of `ip`.

-Opcode 0x7c7 performs the following operations, ignoring flags.XM and register protection:
-- If `itab[inum].flags.PX` is clear, and `flags.XM=1`, then PROT is raised
-- Otherwise, the value `sp` is copied into a temporary location, then `sp` is loaded from `itab[inum].sp`
-- The copied value of `sp` is pushed onto the stack
-- `flags` is pushed onto the stack
-- `ip` is pushed onto the stack
-- `ip` is loaded from `itab[inum].ip`

 ### No Operation